walterfreeman/ast101/staff-manual.md

 The homework component of this class is new this year, so there will be some bugs to knock out.
 They will submit homework either on Blackboard or as written work to you.
 Grading duties will be split between you and the coaches.

 The primary goal of the homework here is *for the students to learn*.
-We will be grading it, but do not knock yourself out over the grading.
-The primary goal of giving grades to the homework is so the students will do it; it is not to sort out who will get which grade.
+TA's and senior coaches will be grading it, but do not knock yourself out over the grading.
+The primary goal of giving grades to the homework is so the students will do it; it is not to rigorously sort out who will get which grade.

 Since the format of the homework will vary from time to time, the grading rubric will too.
 We will keep you informed about grading practices for homework;
-they will evolve as the semester progresses.
+they will evolve as the semester progresses, since this is not a component of the course we've had before.

 #### Maintaining Gradebooks

-We will maintain grades on either Blackboard or a shared Google document, shared only with your @g.syr.edu accounts.
+We will maintain grades on a document shared between ourselves that we sync with Blackboard periodically.
+We will discuss how this will work in staff meetings in more depth.
+(This is not in the manual for security.)

 In the first two weeks of class, we'll create a separate "Smart View" of each TA's students on Blackboard.
 You are responsible for grading your students' homework and in-class exams, and for keeping up with their recitation assessments.
 We hope to have coaches help with some of the grading.